Maelstrom (Battlestar Galactica): Deleted scene

 Starbuck is inspecting her Viper when she finds a red liquid that looks like blood.
 She asks Tyrol what the substance is, to which he replies that its hydraulic fluid and says all the birds leak fluid.
 She angrily demands that he fix the problem, but Tyrol says the seals are worn and replacements are scarce.
 He promises that the problem is minor and her Viper will fly, but Starbuck does not believe him.
 Apollo arrives and takes Starbuck aside to cool her temper.

 Production notes

 The end scene where Adama smashes up his model sailing ship was improvised by Edward James Olmos and was not part of the original script.
 According to writers Bradley Thompson and David Weddle, Olmos informed episode director Michael Nankin that he was intending to do this, but unlike Nankin, was unaware that the model was not an inexpensive prop built for the production.
 At the time of filming, only Nankin and the cameramen knew Olmos was going to smash the model.
-According to Ron Moore, it was a very expensive museum-quality model worth several hundred dollars that was being rented for the production.
+According to Ron Moore, it was a very expensive museum-quality model worth several hundred thousand dollars that was being rented for the production.
 It was insured, according to Moore.